UNSW-CEEM/NEMSEER/ROADMAP.md

 ## Extensions

-1. Aggregate data across different forecast types (I'm not sure this is even a good idea given PASA and PD are different beasts...but maybe comparing demand forecasts)? (`CrossForecastTypeHandler`)
-2. A very useful thing would be to have functionality to patch in NEMOSIS and do forecasts vs actual (`ForecastActualHandler`)
+1. A very useful thing would be to have functionality to patch in NEMOSIS and do forecasts vs actual (`ForecastActualHandler`)

 ## Class Diagram